Sethu (film): Casting

 Bala offered the lead role of Sethu to his then roommate Vignesh, who did not accept.
-Murali was also considered, but the role ultimately went to Vikram.
+Murali and J. D. Chakravarthy was also considered, but the role ultimately went to Vikram.
 Keerthi Reddy was initially signed on as the lead actress, but was later replaced by Rajshri and then subsequently Abitha.
 To prepare for the character, Vikram shaved his head, thinned down to half his size by losing 21 kilograms and grew out his nails and even exposed himself under the sun for hours for skin darkening as the script demanded it.
 Vikram lived off fruit juice for six months and once he lost the desired weight, he maintained the look by subsisting on a scanty diet: an egg white, one glass of beetroot or carrot juice and a single dry chapati through the day.
 Bala dissuaded Vikram from accepting other film offers during this period and also asked him to cease working as a dubbing artist.
 M. S. Bhaskar lent his voice for S. S. Raman who appeared as a temple priest.